apankowski/garcon/docs/facebook/post-extraction-strategy-v2.md

 ## Payload extraction

 Downloaded page DOM contains information needed to render the top-most post (called the "payload" here).
-The page is not server-side rendered.
-Rather, information needed to render the post on the client side is embedded in the DOM, in one of the inline scripts.
+The post is not server-side rendered.
+Rather, information needed to render it on the client side is embedded in the DOM, in one of the inline scripts.

 There is a lot of scripts, both inline and loaded.
 Identifying the one containing the payload is challenging.
 Moreover, the payload is buried deep in calls setting up invocation of post rendering logic: